alvarogarcia7/blog_source/source/_posts/draft_book-review-patterns.md

   * Sometimes delays are short (e.g., 3 working days per 20-25 page chapter).
 This will be intense, not as much as writing it, be prepare a whole in your schedule for it
   * I do not do it on the moment, not even on the last responsible moment.
 I like it for the contents to click in my head and ressonate with other thoughts.
 The sooner you do it, the sooner it can start clicking.
-You can always deliver the original reviewing notes the last day
+You can always deliver the original reviewing notes the last day.
+Let the text click with as many ideas as possible.
+Later, you might find that these associations were not useful.
+Or maybe they were.
+"Write drunk and review sober" (paraphrased from Hemingway)

   * Create an internal repo with everything that is sent to / from the publisher.
 Version everything, even the .doc drafts that they send, before, during, after commenting / reviewing
   * Manage this repo with pull requests, as if it were code